Landscape-Management-Network/interview-challenges/backend-interviewing/INTERVIEW_EXERCISE.md

 ## Exercise: Add On-Demand Work Pricing

 ### Your Task
-Add a new pricing model for on-demand work to the existing landscaping estimation system.
+Add the ability to save and retrieve pricing for on-demand work and calculate the monthly price for on-demand work to the existing landscaping estimation system.
 The current implementation may have some areas that could be improved, so feel free to refactor as needed while adding the new functionality.
 This should include:

-- Implementing the pricing logic for on-demand work
+- Implementing the monthly pricing calculation logic for on-demand work
 - Ensuring the new model integrates with existing functionality
 - Adding appropriate test coverage
 - Maintaining code quality and maintainability